MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this exercise, you will complete the following tasks:

-- Task 1: View Azure AD Identity Protection options in the Azure portal
+- Task 1: View Microsoft Entra ID Identity Protection options in the Azure portal
 - Task 2: Configure a user risk policy
 - Task 3: Configure a sign-in risk policy
-- Task 4: Simulate risk events against the Azure AD Identity Protection policies
+- Task 4: Simulate risk events against the Microsoft Entra ID Identity Protection policies
-- Task 5: Review the Azure AD Identity Protection reports
+- Task 5: Review the Microsoft Entra ID Identity Protection reports

-#### Task 1: Enable Azure AD Identity Protection
+#### Task 1: Enable Microsoft Entra ID Identity Protection

-In this task, you will view the Azure AD Identity Protection options in the Azure portal.
+In this task, you will view the Microsoft Entra ID Identity Protection options in the Azure portal.

 1. If needed, sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
-You can use the **Directory + subscription** filter to switch between Azure AD tenants.
-Ensure you are signed in as a user with the Global Administrator role in the Azure AD tenant.
+    >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Microsoft Entra ID tenant.
+You can use the **Directory + subscription** filter to switch between Microsoft Entra ID tenants.
+Ensure you are signed in as a user with the Global Administrator role in the Microsoft Entra ID tenant.

 #### Task 2: Configure a user risk policy

 In this task, you will create a user risk policy.

-1. Browse to **AdatumLab500-04** Azure AD tenant > **Security** > **Conditional Access** > **Policies**.
+1. Browse to **AdatumLab500-04** Microsoft Entra ID tenant > **Security** > **Conditional Access** > **Policies**.

 2. Click **+ New policy**.